Carbon leakage: Questions and Answers (May 2014)

 For some sectors or sub-sectors which were not above the specific threshold values defined by the Directive above which sectors are deemed at a significant risk of carbon leakage, the Commission made a more disaggregated analysis, including at a product level.
 A few of those subsectors/products have also been deemed exposed to a significant risk of carbon leakage.

-European co-legislators (Council and European Parliament) decided that the Commission should determine the list by the end of December 2009, and every five years thereafter.
+European co-legislators (Council and European Parliament) decided that the Commission should determine the first list by the end of December 2009, and every five years thereafter.
 This means that the present list will be used for the free allocation of allowances for the years 2013 and 2014.
-The Commission shall determine the next list at the latest by the end of 2014, to be used for free allocation of allowances for 2015 to 2019.

 The Commission also may, at its own initiative or at the request of a Member State, every year add a sector or subsector to the list if it can be demonstrated, in an analytical report, that this sector or subsector satisfies the criteria laid down in the directive.
 This possibility was already used in 2011, when several sectors were added to the list by Decision 2011/745/EU.